 If there are broad outages in Google Cloud, for example, if a whole region becomes unavailable, your application might become unavailable.
 Depending on your needs, consider cross-regional replication techniques for even higher availability.

 Database HA configurations typically have at least two VM instances.
-Preferably these instances are part of one or more managed instance groups:
+Preferably these VM instances are part of one or more managed instance groups:

 - A primary VM instance in the primary zone